sculptures • permaculture • primitive technology • kayaking • links • index • about

 Additional thoughts:

 • A waist worn bag will save space in the boat plus it’ll always be there when you need it.
-Beware that they are prone to coming loose potentially causing entanglement.
-Check yours & your groups often!
+From geniune experience, I have come to put high value on having a rope on person at all times.
+Beware that some waist worn bags are prone to coming loose, potentially causing entanglement.
+Check yours and your groups often....while floating, on portages, breaks, etc.

-• Do not use a rescue pfd without proper instruction.
+• Do not use a rescue PFD without proper instruction and practice.

-• Leave your neoprene booties at home and wear real shoes inside your boat.
-You are a liability to both yourself and your buddies without solid, durable and supportive footware.
+• Leave your neoprene socks at home and wear real shoes inside your boat.
+You are a liability to both yourself and your buddies without proper footware.

 You and your group must be able to extricate yourselves from every imaginable predicament so plan accordingly.

-*Good books are River Rescue by Les Bechdel and Slim Ray and Whitewater Rescue Manual by Charles Walbridge and Wayne Sundmacher Sr. I'm also told the more current White Water Safety and Rescue by Franco Ferrero is an excellent choice.
+*Good books are River Rescue by Les Bechdel and Slim Ray, Whitewater Rescue Manual by Charles Walbridge and Wayne Sundmacher Sr, and White Water Safety and Rescue by Franco Ferrero.
 For the video, check out Whitewater Self-Defense by Kent Ford

 Communication